jgraef/python3-ipfs-api/README.md

 HTTP API. python3-ipfs-api will only support Python 3 (hence the name).

 python3-ipfs-api uses [requests](http://python-requests.org) to issue API
 calls.
-Also it has a minimal implementation of a protobuf reader/writer for using protobuf encoding where possible.
+Also it uses a minimal implementation of a protobuf2 reader/writer (called [pb2nano](https://github.com/jgraef/python3-pb2nano)) for using protobuf encoding where possible.
 This makes it possible to e.g. put/get objects with binary content without a problem.

 In ipfs.api you'll find the lowlevel API implementation.
 The high-level API is still work in progess and only consists of the ifps.merkledag module at the moment.
 An